Body (Megan Thee Stallion song): Music video

 The music video for "Body" was directed by Colin Tilley and features choreography from both Megan Thee Stallion and choreographer JaQuel Knight.
 It was released alongside both the song and album on November 20, 2020.
 Megan Thee Stallion engaged in a livestream premiere for the song's music video as part of the YouTube Originals' Released series.
 At the premiere, she told fans, "You're going to see all body shapes, a lot of strong women doing the damn thing.
 Just being confident and owning their bodies and their sexuality".
 Celebrities who make cameo appearances in the music video for "Body" include Taraji P. Henson, Blac Chyna, Jordyn Woods, Maliibu Miitch, Asian Da Brat, and Tabria Majors.
 Throughout the video, the women "confidently groove on a futuristic set and on a spotlit stage".
 Various fashion publications praised the outfits worn in the video.
 Megan Thee Stallion initially wears a black, mesh body suit which emphasizes her curves, as well as "an oversized coat with a bedazzled bodice with nothing underneath".

-The video later made a appearance in the music video for another one of Megan's songs, "Thot Shit".
+The video later made an appearance in the music video for another one of Megan's songs, "Thot Shit".